Brownian motion in attenuated or renormalized inverse-square Poisson potential: Proof of the main theorems

 where we used Fubini's theorem (which is justified by \eqref{proofmild2}), the Markov property of $W$, and time reversal.
-This completes the proof of Theorem~\ref{t:solva}.
-The proof of Theorem~\ref{t:solvbar} is identical. \end{proof}
+The same argument works for $|V^{(\frK)}|$, and thus we complete the proof of Theorem~\ref{t:solva}.
+Theorem~\ref{t:solvbar} is proved analogously. \end{proof}

 {\bf Acknowledgements.} The authors are thankful to Achim Klenke for suggesting the problem, and to Wolfgang K\"onig for fruitful discussions.
 The research of RdS was supported by the DFG projects KO 2205/13, KO 2205/11 and by the DFG Research Unit FOR2402.
-PN thanks WIAS Berlin and RdS thanks JGU Mainz for hospitality and financial support during several research visits.
+We thank WIAS Berlin and JGU Mainz for hospitality and financial support during several research visits.